-Like most of the territories mentioned in this article, the benefits of an offshore bank account in the Cayman Islands include strong asset management and wealth management.
+Like most of the territories mentioned in this article, the benefits of a Cayman Islands bank account include strong asset management and wealth management.

 But, there is one major difference between Cayman and other jurisdictions: it’s very difficult to get in.

 Cayman Islands banks now require (and strongly enforce) existing ties to the country.
 That means you (or your company) require clear and demonstrable ties to the Cayman Islands.
-Of course, exceptions are possible and ties can be acquired.
+Of course, exceptions are possible and you can obtain ties.
 Though in some cases, banks and bankers may be willing to accommodate looser ties than others depending on your profile.

-To learn more about Offshore Banking in the UK via the Cayman Islands, read our Cayman Islands Offshore Banking Article by clicking here.
+To learn more about opening offshore bank accounts in the UK via the Cayman Islands, read our Cayman Islands Offshore Banking Article.

 Finally, we come to Gibraltar.
-Now, in the world of offshore banking, Gibraltar seems to have faded into the background over the last few years.
+Now, in the world of offshore bank accounts, Gibraltar seems to have faded into the background over the last few years.
 And, there’s a good reason for that, which we’ll share below.

 But first, it’s worth noting that Gibraltar is best known for its non-resident companies.
 A lesser-known benefit is that Gibraltar is a territorial tax jurisdiction… in Europe.
 Additionally, it can lead to UK citizenship.
 Meaning it offers a safe and stable place to live and bank.

 So, it’s no surprise that banks in Gibraltar specialize in private banking and wealth management services.
-That means they cater to high net worth individuals, non-residents, companies, and trusts.
+That means, banks here cater to high-net-worth individuals, non-residents, companies, and trusts.
 Of course, part of the attraction to Gibraltar is that it offers a solid reputation.
 It also doesn’t suffer from tax haven stigma anymore.